All Episodes

 Yeah, that's unless she wins today.

-Then she'll change their mind, change her mind.
+Then she'll change her mind.

-Um we have literally every poll in Florida is so neck and neck.
+We have literally every poll in Florida is so neck and neck.

 It's unbelievable how Florida is always like this.